Authority/Reference(s) | |

 Policy

-Procurement planning and coordination is essential to achieving successful contract and grant outcomes and requires DFPS staff to work with both internal and external stakeholders.
-Contract managers should be involved in this process as needed as decisions made during procurement planning directly affect the contracts they execute and the requirements necessary throughout the duration of a contract or grant.
-Therefore, contract staff should be familiar with the key stakeholders, elements, and considerations of the procurement planning process before executing any a contract or grant.
+Procurement planning and coordination is essential to achieving successful contract and grant outcomes and requires DFPS staff to work with internal and external stakeholders.
+To the extent possible, contract managers should be involved in this process, as decisions made during procurement planning directly affect the contracts they manage.

 Key Stakeholders in Procurement Planning

-To assist with procurement planning and ensure timely contract execution, DFPS submits the HHS Procurement and Forecast Action Plan (PFAP) to HHS annually and updates monthly as needed.
-This plan must be approved by the DFPS Deputy Commissioner prior to submitting to HHS.
-DFPS is also responsible for submitting the procurement requisition in CAPPS FIN.
+The Health and Human Services Procurement and Contracting Services (HHS-PCS) division procures goods and services on behalf of DFPS.
+DFPS contracts and program areas provide subject matter expertise for the goods and services purchased.
+To ensure timely contract execution, DFPS submits the HHS Procurement and Forecast Action Plan (PFAP) to HHS annually and then each quarter with additional updates monthly as needed.
+This plan is approved by the DFPS Deputy Commissioner prior to submission to HHS.

 - Program divisions;